South Wales Cricket Association

 subscriptions or fines.

-Brinley John played for Llangennech after returning
+Brinley John played for Llangennech after

-that his fellow players could only scored the runs they did because of him at
+boasted that his fellow players could only scored the

-the other end pulling them along.
-He was also an excellent fielder in the deep
+runs they did because of him at the other end pulling them along.
+He was also

-and some bowlers would insist that only he should field in a particular
+an excellent fielder in the deep and some bowlers would insist that only he

-position for them.
+should field in a particular position for them.

 While still involved in coaching youngsters and